vlang/v/doc/docs.md

 There is an exceptions to the rule that all operators in V must have values of the same type on both sides.
-A small primitive type on one side can be automatically promoted if it fits completely into the data range of the type on the other side, i.e. when the promotion does not result in any data loss.
+A small primitive type on one side can be automatically promoted if it fits completely into the data range of the type on the other side.
 These are the allowed possibilities:

 ```
    i8 → i16 → int → i64
                   ↘     ↘
                     f32 → f64
                   ↗     ↗
  byte → u16 → u32 → u64 ⬎
       ↘     ↘     ↘      ptr
    i8 → i16 → int → i64 ⬏